Diffusive Epidemic Process with quenched disorder

-We focus on the case $D_A>D_B$, which holds greater biological significance \cite{altschuler_spontaneous_2008, brauns_phase-space_2020} and study the evolution of the survival probability \(P_s(t)\) (Fig.~\ref{fig:LambdaDisorderDblDa}a).
-Unlike the typical critical behavior, at the estimated critical point (circle) \cite{supp} the decay of \(P_s(t)\) is no longer a power law, while for smaller contamination rates, \(P_s(t)\) shows power-law decay up to the maximum time considered (black dotted lines).
-Similarly, the mean-square displacement also falls off a power law with a significantly declining exponent at large times, corresponding to an unusually large dynamical exponent $z(t)$ that indicates especially slow dynamics.
-These observations are not compatible with a conventional fixed point but can be well-explained by an infinite-disorder fixed point (IDFP) \cite{fisher_critical_1995, igloi_strong_2005, igloi_strong_2018}, surrounded by Griffith phases with power-law singularities, that features activated scaling forms \cite{hooyberghs_strong_2003, vojta_critical_2005}:
+We focus first on the regime $D_A > D_B$, which is biologically relevant to systems, as in cell polarity, where signaling molecules diffuse faster in the cytoplasm than on the membrane \cite{altschuler_spontaneous_2008, brauns_phase-space_2020}.
+We study the evolution of the survival probability \(P_s(t)\) [Fig.~\ref{fig:LambdaDisorderDblDa}a)] and find that at the estimated critical point [see Fig.~S11~\cite{supp}], the decay of \(P_s(t)\) deviates from a power law.
+Below criticality, $P_s(t)$ exhibits power-law decay (black dotted lines) throughout the accessible timescale, while the mean-square displacement $R^2(t)$ shows an unusually large, time-dependent dynamical exponent $z(t)$ indicative of sub-diffusive, slow dynamics [Fig.~\ref{fig:LambdaDisorderDblDa}b)].
+These observations are inconsistent with a conventional fixed point but are compatible with an infinite-disorder fixed point (IDFP) \cite{fisher_critical_1995, igloi_strong_2005, igloi_strong_2018}, surrounded by Griffiths phases with power-law singularities, featuring activated scaling \cite{hooyberghs_strong_2003, vojta_critical_2005}: